 If you have ever grown zucchini, you know it can take over a garden.
-Its vining habit combined with heavy fruit also lends it a tendency towards leaning zucchini plants.
-So what can you do about floppy zucchini plants?
+Its vining habit combined with heavy fruit also lends it a tendency towards zucchini plants that lean.
+So, what can you do about floppy zucchini plants?
 Read on to learn more.

 Help, My Zucchini Plants are Falling Over!